101 Main Street West, White Sulphur Springs, WV | 855-453-4858 | Greenbrier Resort

 When reserving an estate home for a non-discounted rate, guests also receive a personalized arrival call from the concierge team, fresh flower arrangements in living room areas, chocolates for each bedroom, non-alcoholic beverages and snacks in the kitchen upon arrival, plus parking at the estate home.
 Estate homes range from the three-bedroom Colonnade to the six-bedroom Copeland Hill.

 Legacy cottages range from one to four bedrooms.
 When reserving the Florida, South Carolina row, Baltimore row or Tansas row cottages for a non-discounted rate, guests also receive a personalized arrival call from the concierge team, fresh flower arrangements in living room areas, chocolates for each bedroom, non-alcoholic beverages and snacks in the kitchen upon arrival, plus parking for two vehicles.
-One-bedroom legacy cottage rates start at $419 on a weeknight and $459 on a weekend night.

 The Greenbrier Casino FAQ